Quantum Control and General Recursion beyond the Unitary Case: Universality

 To prove universality, we will need the following two lemmas, showing in turn that all unitary and sub-unitary operations can be realized as interpretations of programs: \begin{lemma} Let $\Gamma$ be an environment and $U\in\mathcal{L}(\Hilb_\Gamma)$ be a unitary map.
-Then there exists a program $(\Gamma;S_U;\Gamma)$ such that $\sem{S_U}_{\Gamma}=(U(\cdot)U^{\dag},U)$. \end{lemma} \begin{proof} The unitary matrix $U$ (acting on an arbitrary number of qubits) can be decomposed into a product of CNOT and single-qubit gates~\cite{barenco}.
+Then there exists a program $(\Gamma;S_U)$ such that $\Gamma^{S_U}=\Gamma$ and $\sem{S_U}_{\Gamma}=(U(\cdot)U^{\dag},U)$. \end{lemma} \begin{proof} The unitary matrix $U$ (acting on an arbitrary number of qubits) can be decomposed into a product of CNOT and single-qubit gates~\cite{barenco}.
 The CNOT gates can be implemented with the $\tb{qcase}$ statement as was done in Example~\ref{ex:cnot_den}, and single-qubit unitaries are built into the language.
-Therefore we can construct a suitable statement $S_U$. \end{proof}
+Therefore a suitable statement $S_U$ can be constructed. \end{proof}